LGBTQ rights in Lebanon: Judicial challenges to Article 534

-On 24 June 2022, during Pride Month, the Caretaker Minister of Interior Bassam Mawlawi ordered the Internal Security Forces and GS to "immediately take the necessary measures to prevent any type of celebration, meeting or gathering" by the LGBT community following pressure by religious authorities in the country, while declaring: "This phenomenon [Homosexuality] is contrary to the habits and customs of our society" and religious principles, Mawlawi said, adding that "personal freedoms cannot be invoked."
-A few days later, the Lebanese Psychiatric Association released a statement stressing their position on homosexuality, stating: "as psychiatrists, we would like to clarify that homosexuality cannot be considered a disease that requires treatment".
-In August, the Legal Agenda and Helem argued before the Shura Council, the country's top administrative court, that Bassam Mawlawi's ban incited violence and hatred against marginalized groups and violated LGBTQ people's constitutional rights to equality, free expression, and free assembly.
-On 1 November, the Shura Council accepted the appeal and froze Bassam Mawlawi's decision.
+In June 2022, while Bassam Mawlawi was serving as Lebanon's Minister of Interior in a Hezbollah-controlled government, he instructed the Internal Security Forces and General Security to ban Pride Month celebration organized by the LGBTQ rights group Helem, which he claimed aimed at “promoting sexual perversion.”
+The Legal Agenda and Helem challenged Mawlawi's decision before the Shura Council, Lebanon's highest administrative court, arguing that the ban violated LGBTQ people's constitutional rights to equality, freedom of expression, and freedom of assembly.
+On 1 November 2022, the Shura Council accepted the appeal and suspended implementation of Mawlawi's directive.

-On 22 July 2023, secretary-general of Hezbollah, Hassan Nasrallah, declared a cultural war on the LGBT community in Lebanon, stating that homosexuality is exported to the Lebanese society from the United States and Europe, and called for capital punishment to be imposed on individuals found guilty of sodomy.
-He called this cultural war a "Christian-Islamic war for all the Lebanese", and called for the rejection of the word homosexuals, describing them as "abnormal" and "deviant."
-He said that "[Homosexuality] must be confronted [...] by all means and by seeking the help of specialists for treatment."
-This declaration of war was seen by Widad Jarbouh, a researcher and journalist at the Samir Kassir Foundation, as "politicians escaping from their responsibilities for the state of collapse that the country is witnessing at many levels, by targeting marginalized groups, including members of the LGBT community," referring to the ongoing severe Lebanese economic crisis.

 A district court of appeal in Lebanon ruled, on 20 August 2023, that consensual sex between people of the same sex is not unlawful and should not be criminalized under Lebanese law, Human Rights Watch said.
 The ruling follows similar judgments from lower courts that have declined to convict gay and transgender people of "sexual intercourse contrary to nature" in four separate rulings between 2007 and 2017.
 It is the first such ruling from an appeals court and moves Lebanon further toward decriminalizing homosexual conduct in Lebanon.
 "This ruling signals a new horizon for lesbian, gay, bisexual, and transgender people in Lebanon, who have long been persecuted under discriminatory laws," said Neela Ghoshal, senior researcher on lesbian, gay, bisexual, and transgender (LGBT) rights at Human Rights Watch.
 "The court has effectively ordered the state to get out of people's bedrooms."

+Conversion therapy

+On 11 July 2013, the Lebanese Psychiatric Society (LPS) and the Lebanese Medical Association for Sexual Health (LebMASH) issued statements affirming that homosexuality is not a disease and does not require treatment, and opposing so-called “reparative” or “conversion” therapy released a statement saying that homosexuality is not a mental disorder and does not need to be treated, stating that conversion therapy has no scientific background and asked health professionals to "rely only on science" when giving opinion and treatment in this matter.
+This made Lebanon the first Arab country to declassify homosexuality as a "disease".

+A 2018 community pilot project conducted by LebMASH and Helem documented reports from people subjected to such practices and interviewed mental-health professionals and practitioners; reported methods included counseling and, in one documented case, electroshock and emetic medication administered while patients watched gay pornography.
+Participants reported psychological harms including anxiety, depression, guilt, shame, and suicidal thoughts.
+The U.S. Department of State subsequently reported that faith-based organizations continued to offer sexual-orientation change efforts in Lebanon and that at least one LGBTQI+ person was reportedly forced by family members to undergo such treatment.